What is it about Merlot?

 If ever a grape variety has found another identity as a total individual, then it has to be Merlot!
 Always blended with its true partner and best friend Cabernet Sauvignon, Merlot has been best known world-wide as playing the support role of this double act that creates the great classified wines of Bordeaux.
-Now Merlot is the star of its own show outside of its French ancestral home and in the ‘New World’ of wine!
+Now Merlot is the star of its own show outside of its French ancestral home and in the ‘New World’ of wine.

 It is not the first time of course that Merlot has starred in its own show, the great wines of the right bank of Bordeaux, Pomerol and St Emilion rely very much on Merlot in providing the greater percentage of their most individual style.
 In fact the most famous wine of all from the area of Pomerol and its undisputed ‘Grand Cru’ - Chateau Petrus is 95% Merlot with only 5% Cabernet Franc.
 This most expensive of Bordeaux wines therefore stands testimony to the quality of Merlot as a classic grape variety.